 Pitcher Plant Seeds

-Collect the pitcher plant seeds in late fall by pinching open the dry capsules over an envelope or piece of paper towel.
-Drop the seeds into a sandwich bag, along with a fungicide such as Captan, and shake the bag to coat the seeds.
+Collect pitcher plant seeds in late fall by pinching open the dry capsules over an envelope or piece of paper towel.
+Drop the seeds into a sandwich bag, along with a fungicide, and shake the bag to coat the seeds.
 Pour the seeds and powder onto a new sheet of paper towel and blow off the excess powder.
 Spread the seeds out on a dampened paper towel, roll up the towel and store it in a zip-top bag in the refrigerator for two to three months.

 Sprout the seeds by sprinkling them over a mixture of sand and peat moss.
 Water it and place the planter under grow lights 18 hours a day.
 Germination can take weeks, and the seedlings need to stay under the lights for at least four months before transplanting.